 What Is Dustin Johnson's Net Worth?

-In 2022, Forbes released the highest paid golfers list (opens in new tab), in which DJ ranked second, with LIV golfers dominating the top 10 (opens in new tab).
-Pocketing an eye watering $97 million, with $68 million of that coming from on-course earnings, and $29 million off-course.
-Such was the amount of money earned, the American ranked as the fifth-highest-paid athlete in the world.
+In 2023, Forbes released their highest paid golfers list, in which DJ ranked first, with LIV Golf players holding four of the top five spots.
+Pocketing an eye watering $111 million, with $106 million of that coming from on-course earnings, and $5 million off-course.
+Such was the amount of money earned, the American ranked as the sixth-highest-paid athlete in the world.

 Johnson has obviously played limited events on the DP World Tour (previously European Tour), but he has victories in events that are co-sanctioned by both the PGA and DP World Tours, such as Majors and WGCs.
 He has also had two victories at the Saudi International which add up to over $1m.

-Of course for many years Johnson has been a big player in the game, sitting atop the world rankings for 134 weeks which puts him 3rd all-time behind Greg Norman and Woods.
+For many years Johnson has been a huge name in the game, sitting atop the world rankings for 134 weeks which puts him 3rd all-time behind Greg Norman and Tiger Woods.

 As such, he has commanded high-profile endorsements with the likes of TaylorMade and adidas, both brands he has remained loyal to for a very long time now.
 In fact, in 2021, Johnson signed a contract extension with TaylorMade, continuing the 14-year relationship they have had together.
 We are yet to confirm how much this is worth, but he does play a full bag of TaylorMade clubs, whilst also using a TaylorMade ball and bag.